devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_02.md

 Why do we prefixed our bucket with the project ID?
 Why did we create a second bucket for the files of the application?
 Why not to use only one bucket for the received files and for the specific application's files with differnt subfolders?

-**Bonus:**
+#### Deployment with gsutil CLI

-Once you created the buckets with the GCP Console (UI), try to create a new version of those buckets with `gsutil`.
-I let you check by yourself for the documentations.
+Once you created the buckets with the GCP Console (UI), try to re-create a new version of those buckets with `gsutil`.
+I let you check by yourself for the [gsutil documentations](https://cloud.google.com/storage/docs/gsutil).

-**Bonus 2:**
+#### Deployment with Terraform

 If you are confortable with the notions you have just seen.
 See the `terraform` part in the `iac/` folder.
-If not, you will see it later.

 You can uncomment the code to see what happens in the Cloud Build Trigger.

+At least one bucket configuration is missing in the Terraform.
+Your last task is to find this and fix it.
+The [Storage Bucket documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/storage_bucket) of Terraform will help you.